Conclusion

 Multi-agent routing keeps conversations natural

 The LangGraph supervisor pattern lets specialist agents handle their domain (pizza selection, order totals, delivery) without each agent needing to understand the full conversation.
-Interrupts allow graceful topic switching mid-conversation.
+The supervisor analyzes intent and routes to the right agent, creating smooth conversation flows.

 Thank you!

 We hope you enjoyed this workshop.
-The combination of speech models, multi-agent orchestration, and guardrails gives you a practical foundation for building voice-enabled AI applications on OpenShift AI.
+The combination of speech models and multi-agent orchestration gives you a practical foundation for building voice-enabled AI applications on OpenShift AI.